List of OnePlus products: OnePlus Nord 5

+OnePlus Nord CE 5

+Released on July 8, 2025, alongside the OnePlus Nord 5, the OnePlus Nord CE 5 features a MediaTek Dimensity 8350 Apex chipset.
+The Nord CE 5 features a 7100mAh silicon carbide battery with 80 W SuperVOOC charging.
+It has a 6.77-inch fluid AMOLED 120 Hz display with a screen-to-body ratio of 94.1% and an instantaneous touch sampling rate of up to 300 Hz.
+It features 50 MP Sony Sensor LYT-600, an 8 MP Ultrawide camera and a 16 MP selfie camera.

 Concept One Smartphone

 On January 7, 2020, OnePlus unveiled the Concept One smartphone at CES 2020.
-The OnePlus Concept One uses electrochromic glass to “hide” the rear-facing camera setup.
+The OnePlus Concept One uses electrochromic glass to "hide" the rear-facing camera setup.
 The glass of the phone uses organic particles to create changes in transparency so that the glass covering the camera lenses can instantly shift from opaque black to transparent, presenting a clean, unbroken surface when not in use.
-OnePlus calls it a manifest of its ‘burdenless’ design philosophy.
-This solution is called ‘Electronic CMF.'
+OnePlus calls it a manifest of its 'burdenless' design philosophy.
+This solution is called 'Electronic CMF.'
 The rest of the design is inspired by the McLaren 720S supercar, with orange leather on the rear of the phone and a sliver of glass down the center of the rear panel of the device.